 Value – Specify value from the point of view of the customer

-Value stream – Identify all the steps in the value stream, and eliminate any step that does not create value
+Value stream – establish all the process steps in the value stream, and remove any step that does not create value

 Flow – enable the remaining value-creating steps occur in a very tight and integrated sequence so that the product or service can flow smoothly toward the customer.

 Pull – As flow is introduced, let customers pull value from the next upstream activity.

 Pursue perfection – As these steps lead to greater transparency, enabling further elimination of waste, pursue perfection through continuous improvement.